Conciergerie: The Towers and facades

 The most recent tower is the Tour de l'Horloge, or clock tower, at the corner of the Boulevard du Palais and the Quai de l'Horloge.
-It was completed by Jean II of France, and finished in 1350.
+It was completed by John II of France, and finished in 1350.
 It is the tallest tower of the Conciergerie, five levels high, with battlements and a lantern tower at the top; it served as both a watchtower and clock tower.
-The clock was installed during the reign of Charles VI of France, and was the first public clock in Paris.
-In 1585 King Henri III of France embellished the clock with a new face, set on a blue background with gold Fleurs-de-lis, and framed by statues of law and justice by sculptor Germain Pilon.
+The clock was made by Henri de Vic and installed during the reign of Charles V of France, and was the first public clock in Paris.
+In 1585 King Henry III of France embellished the clock with a new face, set on a blue background with gold fleurs-de-lis, and framed by statues of law and justice by sculptor Germain Pilon.
 The decoration was vandalised during the Revolution, and the large bell in the lantern, which was rung to celebrate major events, was taken out and melted down.
 The tower had been restored several times, most recently in 2012.

-The current facades were built later than the towers.
-The North facade between the towers was built in the 19th century in Gothic Revival style.
-The eastern section, around the entrance, was built during the Bourbon Restoration in the early 19th century, while the western section was built by Joseph-Louis Duc and Étienne Théodore Dommey in the second half of the 19th century, under Emperor Louis Napoleon.
+The current façades were built later than the towers.
+The north façade between the towers was built in the 19th century in Gothic Revival style.
+The eastern section, around the entrance, was built during the Bourbon Restoration in the early 19th century, while the western section was built by Joseph-Louis Duc and Étienne Théodore Dommey in the second half of the 19th century, under Emperor Napoleon III.
 They were almost completed in 1871, when the Paris Commune took charge of the city.
-The Commune set the building on fire in the last days of the Commune, badly damaging the interiors, but it was rebuilt in the late 19th century.
+The Communards set the building on fire in the last days of the Commune, badly damaging the interiors, but it was rebuilt in the late 19th century.